-As a proudly mixed ability school, The Royal is academically ambitious for all its pupils and 2020 was consistent with our usual excellent academic record.
-Many students received top marks against our impressive offering of a particularly broad range of A Level subjects; 25 in total.
+As a proudly mixed ability school, The Royal is academically ambitious for all its pupils and 2021 was consistent with our usual excellent academic record.
+Many students received top marks against our impressive offering of a broad range of A Level subjects.

 These results reinforce The Royal School's reputation for strong academic progress, a robust value-added education and high individual achievement.